awsdocs/aws-organizations-docs/doc_source/orgs_tagging.md

 When signed in with permissions to your organization's master account, you can view tags on an account in your organization\.

-**Minimum permissions**
-To view tags on an account in your organization, you must have the following permission:
+To view tags on an account in your organization, you need permission to run the following action:
-`organizations:ListTagsForResource`
++ `organizations:ListTagsForResource`

 **To view tags on an account in your organization \(console\)**